 An affiliate has agreed to make available to the Company, under a promissory note, up to \$300,000 to be used for a portion of the expenses of the Proposed Offering.
 The Promissory Note is non-interest bearing and will be repaid upon the completion of the Proposed Offering.
-As of June 30, 2020, the Company had \$505 outstanding under the promissory note.
-The Company didn't have any outstanding balance under promissory note as of March 31, 2020.
+As of March 31, 2020, the Company had no amounts outstanding under the promissory note.